-Second, if don’t wear cologne and you could go with a soap that has a stronger scent.
-Remember to read the ingredients list to make sure that the fragrance used comes from plant based sources.
+Second, if you don’t wear cologne and you could go with a soap that has a stronger scent.
+Remember to read the ingredients list to make sure that the fragrance used comes from plant-based sources.

 A little bit of history

-The pioneer of this amazing shaving product is Jason Baker Williams who developed first shaving soap for use in shaving mugs in 1840 for use in shaving mugs.
+The pioneer of this fantastic shaving product is Jason Baker Williams, who developed first shaving soap for use in shaving mugs in 1840 for use in shaving mugs.

-Until today, the Williams shaving soap remains a popular product among purists that lathers up quickly and lasts.
+Until today, the Williams shaving soap remains a favorite product among purists that lathers up quickly and lasts.

 How do you use a shaving soap?

-For those unfamiliar with wet shaving, it’s simply shaving with a form of lubrication on the skin.
-In this case shave soap.
+For those unfamiliar with wet shaving, it’s merely shaving with a form of lubrication on the skin.
+In this case, shave soap.

-The beauty of using a shave soap it that there isn’t really one set of rules to follow.
+The beauty of using a shave soap is there are a lot of options.
 There are different methods that you can use to achieve the same optimal result.

-So there will be a trial and error period as you refine technique.
+So there will be a trial and error period as you refine the technique.

 Tools you’ll need